lkuper/CMPS290S-2018-09/_posts/2018-11-29-consistency-in-cassandra.md

  :checker              ...}  | looks at and assesses the test run
 ```

-Finally, his talk discusses [how a Jepsen test runs](https://www.youtube.com/watch?v=OnG1FCr5WTI&t=507s).
+Finally, Knighton's talk discusses [how a Jepsen test runs](https://www.youtube.com/watch?v=OnG1FCr5WTI&t=507s).
+Here's a brief summary of his explanation; check out the [video](https://www.youtube.com/watch?v=OnG1FCr5WTI&t=507s) for more detail:

 <figure>
   <img src="/CMPS290S-2018-09/blog-assets/lein_test1.png" height="500" />
 </figure>

-  1. Orchestration node has one thread for each client and a thread for nemesis conductor.
-  2. A series of generated data comprising of read/write operations for client threads and crash/corrupt/partition operations for nemesis thread.
-  3. N nodes on which Cassandra cluster is running.
+In this diagram, we see an _orchestration node_ has one thread for each client and a thread for the _nemesis_, which is the Jepsen process that injects failures into a distributed system as it runs.
+The orchestration node connects to several nodes on which the Cassandra cluster is running.
+Jepsen generates a stream of read and write operations for client threads and crash/corrupt/partition operations for the nemesis thread.

 <figure>
   <img src="/CMPS290S-2018-09/blog-assets/lein_test2.png" height="500" />
 </figure>

-  4. A concurrently recorded history that explains the chronological behavior of the test.
-  5. Operations in the history are expressed as windows which marks the beginning and ending.
-  6. After running the tests, the attached checker is executed, which produces judgment on the validity of the test or produces some artifacts to explain the result of the tests.
+The result is a _history_ that shows which operations happened during the test and when.
+Operations in the history are expressed as _windows_ that show when they began and ended.
+Finally, Jepsen runs a _checker_ that can determine whether the history is valid according to some metric of correctness.
+The checker can also produce an artifact to help explain performance characteristics, such as the latency of operations.

 ### Jepsen Analysis of Cassandra